citusdata/citus_docs/installation/citus_cloud.rst

 Managed Deployment
 ==================

-In addition to installing Citus yourself, you can rent a fully managed instance.
-"Citus-as-a-Service" is an easy way to provision and monitor a high-availability cluster.
-We offer managed deployments on both the Microsoft Azure platform, and Amazon Web Services.
+In addition to installing Citus open source yourself, you can easily spin up a Citus server group in the cloud, too.
+Citus is available in the cloud, built-in to Azure Database for PostgreSQL.

 ..
 NOTE::
    Update: We are no longer onboarding new users to Citus Cloud on AWS.
 The good news is, Citus is still available to you: as open source, as on-prem enterprise software, and in the cloud on Microsoft Azure, as a fully-integrated deployment option in Azure Database for PostgreSQL.

 Learn more: